viktor-vintertass/sourcein/README.md

 ```

 ## To deploy
--More information can be found here: https://blog.logrocket.com/gh-pages-react-apps/
+- More information can be found here: https://blog.logrocket.com/gh-pages-react-apps/
--Add an empty `.nojekyll` + `CNAME` file in the root in the branch (gh pages)
+- Add an empty `.nojekyll` + `CNAME` file in the root in the branch (gh pages)
--We also have dupliate fonts folder to handle both locally and production
+- We also have dupliate fonts folder to handle both locally and production
+- We use the branch `gh-pages` for our output (index.html is located there)
+- We use the `master` branch for our development

 ### Deploy script to Github pages